Ulverston Lease Extension - Free Consultation

 Increase your lease and increase your Ulverston property value

-It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth roughly the same as a freehold.
-Where an additional 90 years added to any lease with more than 35 years left, the property will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with in excess of 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional ninety years added to any lease with more than 35 years left, the residence will be worth the same as a freehold for many years ahead.

 Lender Requirement